Strongly correlated superfluid order parameters from dc Josephson supercurrents

-In Fig.~\ref{Fig2}A-B, we display examples of the $I-\Delta\mu$ curves and the associated $I_c$ as a function of $V_0$, for a mBEC superfluid at $(k_Fa)^{-1}\simeq 4.2$ and a unitary Fermi gas (UFG) at $(k_Fa)^{-1}\simeq 0$, respectively.
-As expected, the Josephson critical current is strongly suppressed with increasing $V_0$ in both regimes, since $I_c$ is proportional to the tunneling amplitude $|t|$ of pairs between the two coupled condensates \cite{Tinkham,Meier2001,Zaccanti2019}, that is essentially independent of the strength of the pairing.
-Figure~\ref{Fig2}C-D shows $\beta_c$ and $G$ as a function of $V_0$ for mBEC and unitary superfluids.
-In both regimes, they exhibit exponential behaviors, stemming from the exponential suppression of $|t|$ with increasing $V_0$.
+In Fig.~\ref{Fig2}A-B, we display examples of the $I-\Delta\mu$ curves and the obtained $I_c$ as a function of $V_0$, for a mBEC superfluid at $(k_Fa)^{-1}\simeq 4.2$ and a unitary Fermi gas (UFG) at $(k_Fa)^{-1}\simeq 0$, respectively.
+As expected, the Josephson critical current is strongly suppressed with increasing $V_0$ in both regimes, since it is proportional to the tunnelling amplitude $|t|$ of pairs between the two coupled condensates \cite{Tinkham,Meier2001,Zaccanti2019}, that is essentially independent of the strength of the pairing and decreases exponentially with increasing $V_0 > \mu$.
+Figure~\ref{Fig2}C-D shows $\beta_c$ and $G$ as a function of $V_0$ for mBEC and unitary superfluids, which exhibit exponential behaviors as well.
 More specifically, we find a quadratic scaling $G \propto I_c^2$, in agreement with the prediction for weakly interacting BECs \cite{Meier2001}, where dissipative normal currents are associated with the emission of Bogoliubov sound modes or localized vortex-like excitations, as observed in previous experiments with crossover superfluids \cite{Burchianti2018}.
 Note that this behaviour differs starkly from the linear relation $G \propto I_c$ within the Ambegaokar-Baratoff formula \cite{Ambegaokar}, typically observed in SJJs, where the normal state conductance is simply a measure of the barrier transmission probability of single fermions, not necessarily associated with dissipative processes.
 We also note the wide tunability of the Stewart-McCumber parameter, which increases to values as large as $\beta_c \sim 10^3$ for the highest $V_0$ explored in the UFG thanks to a steeper dependence $\beta_c \propto G^{-3/2}$ with respect to BCS superconductors.
 In this underdamped regime ($Q\gg1$), our junction is expected to be highly hysteretic, a promising condition for the observation of Shapiro resonances in the current-potential characteristic under an ac current drive \cite{BaroneBook,Tinkham}.